Biboohra, Queensland: Geography

 The Barron River flows through the locality from south to east passing to the immediate east of the town.
 The Bilwon State Forest is in the south-east of the locality.
-Most of the locality is used for farming with both grazing cattle and cropping, including mangoes, turf, and sugar cane.
+Most of the locality is used for farming with both grazing cattle and cropping, including mangoes, turf, and sugarcane.

 History

 The town takes its name from its railway station, which in turn was named in 1884.
 It is believed that Biboohra is an Aboriginal name for the Barron Falls.

+The Biboohra Meatworks operated intermittently from 1896 to 1927.

 Biboohra Provisional School opened on 20 January 1902, becoming Biboohra State School on 1 January 1909.

+Mud Park Australia iwas an obstacle course on land and on water to be tackled using amphibious all-terrain vehicles.
+As at 2022, it has closed.